USCqserver/HOQSTTutorials.jl/markdown/advanced/02-3_qubit_entanglement_witness.md

 title: "3-qubit entanglement witness experiment"
 ---

-This tutorial illustrates how to simulate the 3-qubit entanglement experiment examined in [T. Albash, I. Hen, F. M. Spedalieri, and D. A. Lidar, Reexamination of the Evidence for Entanglement in a Quantum Annealer, Phys.
-Rev. A 92, 062328 (2015)](https://link.aps.org/doi/10.1103/PhysRevA.92.062328) and the HOQST paper.
+This tutorial illustrates how to simulate the 3-qubit entanglement experiment examined in [[1] Reexamination of the Evidence for Entanglement in a Quantum Annealer](https://link.aps.org/doi/10.1103/PhysRevA.92.062328) and the HOQST paper.
 We assume that our readers already have some knowledge of this experiment and HOQST.
 If not, we strongly recommend readers to first go through the references and introductory tutorials.

 To make this tutorial less bulky, we also move most of the source code into [modules/3\_qubit\_entanglement](https://github.com/USCqserver/HOQSTTutorials.jl/tree/master/modules/3_qubit_entanglement) folder.
 Interested readers can look into the source files for more details.